-I have concluded that we do have a duty as parents to ensure that as we prepare our children for adulthood, we are not accidentally stifling the curiosity and the spark that childhood brings.
+I have concluded that we have a duty as parents to ensure that as we prepare our children for adulthood, we are not accidentally stifling the curiosity and the spark that childhood brings.
 We must still let them explore with all the wild abandonment children seem to possess naturally.
 We must encourage them to explore their creativity, feel their joys to their greatest extent, and not expose them to unnecessary realities that could cripple their childhood.
 But we must also ensure they are simultaneously prepared for the particular challenges of our modern age.
 It is a fine line and a fine balance.
 And one that must be calibrated and re-calibrated with each interaction we have with our children.

 Creating a Stronger Bond with Your Children

-By treating our children as adults, Ari and I have found that we have only created an enhanced connection with our children and that their childhood experiences have only deepened and flourished.
+By treating our children as adults, Ari and I have found that we have only created an enhanced connection with them and that their childhood experiences have only deepened and flourished.
 We have raised them in a way so that the world can never cripple them.
-Rather than guarding them against the real world, we have educated them and prepared them to handle it themselves.
+Rather than guarding them against the real world, we have educated and prepared them to handle it themselves.
 We have empowered them to walk into the world with their eyes open.
-They can differentiate between the joys of life and the tougher moments.
-We’ve ensured that their emotional wellbeing is cared for as they mature and grow through this modern world.
-It can be a difficult task as a parent, but it’s the one the world today is giving us.
+They can differentiate between the joys of life and the more challenging moments.
+We’ve ensured that their emotional well-being is cared for as they mature and grow through this modern world.
+It can be a difficult task as a parent, but it’s what today’s world gives us.
 It’s the one we signed up for.